This article applies to the Page builder in all BEE Pro plans. However, some features may be limited or unavailable on the Free plan.

 On the right side, you have two sections: Page Details and Page History.

-Page History is available only if you have a Team or Agency plan subscription.
-It shows the page history, who did each change, and when.
-View & restore a previous version of a message.
+The page history tab shows who did each change, and when.
+View & restore a previous version of a design.

 You will find the new Publish feature with a corresponding toggle switch and instantly publish or unpublish your page when you are ready.

 We provide you with a specific link for your page like this one- e.g. https://46y5k5e0v9.postedstuff.com/V2-SGFl-f9Cn-FSwW-bwR2/well-timed-calls/, which is composed of: